mmshahria/GlassboardTech-API-Reference/Profiles/POST Create a Profile.md

 Custodian Name.
 Constraints Max 128 chars.

 <strong>id<strong> `string`
-A unique identifier assigned by the system while creating a user profile as an individual or an entity.
+A unique identifier assigned by the system while creating a user profile as an individual (Person) or an entity.

 <strong> name</strong> `string`